felixS27/BLINDER/README.md

 3. Abort and manually take care of the data in the blinded folder.

 ## Contribution
-New ideas about features or reporting a bug.
-Please feel free to open a issue.
+New ideas about features or reporting a bug?
+Please feel free to open an issue.
 I am happy about suggestions.